Billing and Payments

 - It is the student’s responsibility to see that all financial aid accepted on the Offer of Financial Aid is credited to their student account.
 Financial aid includes but is not limited to loan applications, verification forms, entrance counseling, etc. All financial aid and other resources must be applied to your student account by September 30 for Fall Semester and February 28 for Spring Semester.

-- All tuition and fees charged to a student’s account after September 28 for Fall Semester or February 28 for Spring Semester will be due and payable immediately.
-Financial Holds will be placed on all accounts with owing balances.
+- All tuition and fees charged to a student’s account after September 25 for Fall Semester or February 25 for Spring Semester will be due and payable immediately.
+Financial Holds will be placed on all accounts with owing balances after these dates for the applicable term.

 - Student accounts that are 60 days delinquent may be referred to a third-party collection agency.